How to Upload a File| Hitchhikers Platform

-After your upload, you can always reference past uploads by visiting Account Settings > Data File Uploads.
+After your upload, you can always reference past uploads by visiting Knowledge Graph > Configuration > Data File Uploads.

 We highly recommend that you export your data after upload and upload the cleaned or fixed data to your source systems.
 During the upload process you may have fixed, cleaned, or added to the data and you should make sure you correct it at the source.

 After this unit, we’ll review how to troubleshoot and fix errors.
 In the last unit, we’ll discuss how Upload Configurations can help save you time and effort for any uploads that you plan to upload recurringly.